thevasudevgupta/quick/README.md

 **End Notes**

 - Currently, this can't be used with models involving multiple optimizers (like GANs).
+- All the features are not tested yet.
+In progress ....
 - Don't forget to send your batch to `self.device`, model will be automatically transferred (you need not worry about that).